Characters: Happy Tree Friends

 - "Cute kids are cuddly and carefree!"Voiced by: Lori Jee

 An adorable tan baby bear, who is always wearing a propeller beanie hat and a diaper/nappy.
 Cub is Pop's son, and often his deaths are due to his father's oblivious nature.
 He tends to act stereotypically baby-like (babbling, drooling, etc.), though he has the mobility of a toddler.
 Because of his babyish nature and innocence, he doesn't usually notice if someone has died or is in pain, and has even played with severed body parts on occasion.

-Disney Death: In And the Kitchen Sink when Pop sees Cub seemingly decapitated after falling off a waterfall.
-When he grabs his head, he finds that he was just buried in the sand up to the neck.
-A second later, Cub confirms that he's alive when he coughs.
+- Disney Death: In And the Kitchen Sink when Pop sees Cub's seemingly decapitated head lying in the sand after the two have gone over a waterfall.
+When he grabs his head, he finds that he was just buried in the sand up to the neck, and Cub lets out a weak cough.

 Two kleptomaniac green raccoon twin brothers, the older of which (Shifty) is always wearing a green fedora.
 Lifty and Shifty often scam or steal from unsuspecting Tree Friends (mostly Lumpy) in an effort to get rich.
 They are played as sinister characters with narrow eyes, dark mask-like markings around their eyes, wide grins, and trademark evil snickers.
 Often times they work together to steal or scam, though they will sometimes fight, kill one another, or abandon the other to die in favor of riches or goods.